Tracking Capabilities for Safer Agents: Discussion

-Second, we must assume that task automation will become so widespread that there will be hundreds or thousands of agents running business processes in a largely unsupervised manner.
-In such an environment it's highly probable that there will be simple mistakes that can lead to serious vulnerabilities.
+Second, we must assume that task automation will become so widespread that hundreds or thousands of agents will be running business processes in a largely unsupervised manner.
+In such an environment, it is highly likely that simple mistakes will lead to serious vulnerabilities.

-So to prevent unwanted behavior we should rely on contracts that are enforceable with modular reasoning through strong expressive typing and a capability-based architecture, following the principle of least privilege~\cite{DBLP:journals/pieee/SaltzerS75}.
-A similar, but less ambitious, approach known as safe coding~\cite{safecoding} was followed with success in organizations with large numbers of programmers.
+To prevent unwanted behavior, we should rely on contracts that are enforceable through modular reasoning, using strong expressive typing and a capability-based architecture, following the principle of least privilege~\cite{DBLP:journals/pieee/SaltzerS75}.
+A similar but less ambitious approach, known as safe coding~\cite{safecoding}, has been adopted with success in organizations with large numbers of programmers.

-\bfparagraph{Other approaches} Scala~3 is currently the only production-ready language with statically tracked capabilities, which is why we chose it as the foundation for our approach.
-But in principle, the techniques described here could also be applied in other settings.
-The important parts are capability safety with capabilities reflected in types and local purity.
-Alternative approaches could take one of the following forms:
+\bfparagraph{Other approaches} Scala~3 is currently the only production-ready language with statically tracked capabilities, which is why we chose it as the foundation.
+The techniques generalize to other settings whenever capability safety, capabilities reflected in types, and local purity can be expressed; we discuss alternative foundations (other mainstream languages, Haskell, E/Joe-E, custom DSLs) in \Cref{sec:other-approaches}.